yhuang85/mandy/build-source/source/physics/the-quantum-theory-of-fields/06-the-canonical-formalism.rst

 where we've adopted the Einstein summation convention for repeated upper and lower indexes because it'd otherwise be too tedious to write out the summations.
 Here :math:`(t_{\square})^{\square}_{\square}` should furnish a representation of the Lie algebra of the symmetry group.

-As before, the invariance of action under such variations implies the existstence of conserved currents :math:`J^{\mu}_a` such that
+As before, the invariance of action under such variations implies the existence of conserved currents :math:`J^{\mu}_a` such that

 .. math:: \p_{\mu} J^{\mu}_a = 0